Selling a house with subsidence in the UK

 Leaking drains are a third cause.
 Where underground pipes have cracked or degraded, water eroding surrounding soil can undermine foundations over time.

 In South Yorkshire specifically, mining subsidence is a significant consideration.
 Large areas of the region sit over former coal mining workings.
-Ground movement caused by historic underground extraction has affected many properties in areas around Barnsley, Doncaster, Rotherham, and parts of Sheffield.
-This type of subsidence may be covered by a Coal Authority claim rather than a standard insurance claim.
+Ground movement caused by historic underground extraction has affected many properties in former pit-village belts around Barnsley (Goldthorpe, Wombwell, Hoyland), Rotherham (Maltby, Dinnington, Thurcroft), Doncaster (Edlington, Rossington, Bentley), and the eastern Sheffield suburbs (Handsworth, Beighton, Birley).
+This type of subsidence may be covered by a Coal Authority claim rather than a standard insurance claim, and a Coal Authority Mining Report is standard practice on any conveyance in affected postcodes.

 Active subsidence versus remediated subsidence